sodafoundation/architecture-analysis/specs/bali/Profile_Properties_Definition.md

 ### REST API impact

-This proposal would have imapact on operations about profile extras below:
+This proposal would have impact on operations about profile extras below:

 | Method | Uri | Description |
 | --- | --- | --- |